fieldtrip/website/workshop/baci2017/forwardproblem.md

 ---
 title: Solving the EEG forward problem using BEM and FEM
+tags: [baci2017]
 ---

-## Solving the EEG forward problem using BEM and FEM
+# Solving the EEG forward problem using BEM and FEM

 ## Introduction